KillianLynch/RetailLL/Retail/create-main-dashboard/create-main-dashboard.md

     ![drag and drop sales above visual](./images/drag-and-drop-sales.png " ")
     ![sales card](./images/sales-card.png " ")

-6. Now we are going to format our value using the properties box (in the bottom right of the screen). **Select** select the Values '#' tab and we are going to change from auto to currency as well as turn on abbreviate by selecting it.
+6. Now we are going to format our value using the properties box (in the bottom right of the screen). **Select** the Values '#' tab and we are going to change from auto to currency as well as turn on abbreviate by selecting it.

   ![formatting the currency](./images/formatting-the-currency.png " ")
   ![abbreviate the currency](./images/abbreviate-the-currency.png " ")